LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

  & A1
 \end{align*}$$

-Precondition: Nuber of loops needs to be known (e.g 100)
+Precondition: Number of loops needs to be known (e.g 100)

 $$ub(A) = ub(i \leftarrow) + 100 \times (ub(i \leq 100) + ub(A1))+ ub(i\leq100)$$